How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 Kernel Security Check Failure

 Step 2.
-Check whether there is a problem with the tool.
+Check whether there is a problem using the tool.

-Select either of the following two options to check for memory problems on your computer.
+Select one of the two options to check for memory problems on your computer.

 Kernel Security Check Failure

-If a memory problem is found, the current memory card can be replaced with a new memory card to solve the kernel security check failure.
+If a memory problem is found, replacing the current memory card with a new one may solve the kernel security check failure.

-If you don't know how to boot Windows 11/10 from safe mode, follow the detailed steps below:
+If you don't know how to boot Windows 11/10 into safe mode, follow the steps below:

 Step 1.
 Restart your computer to access the Advanced Startup options menu.